PPPPParadise/Danone-international-label-advanced-forecast/README.md

 .
 |-- README.md           # code description and user guide
 |-- requirements.txt    # Python libraries used
+|-- documentation       # Including some detailed explanation
-|-- cfg                 # Configs, for example data folder path.
+|-- cfg                 # Configs, for example data folder path
 |-- run                 # Main function used to trigger the script
 |-- src                 # Functions used in the controllers
 |-- tests               # Functions used to test functions